Netcracker/KubeMarine/docs/public/Installation.md

 | `size`   | `size` field (empty string if omitted) |
 | `type`   | `type` field (empty string if omitted) |

-There is an example how to mount ZRAM disk on all cluster nodes.
-The cluster.yaml part:
+This functionality could be used to mount ZRAM volume on all cluster nodes for pods logs.
+The cluster.yaml part is the following:

 ```yaml
 services: